-After fertilization, the adult female live fluke parasite passes immature eggs in the bile duct and comes out into the environment through the feces.
-If and when the eggs come in contact with water, the eggs become embryonated and form into a larvae called miracidia.
+The adult female liver fluke parasite passes immature eggs in the bile duct and comes out into the environment through the faeces.
+If and when the eggs come in contact with water, the eggs become embryonated and form into a larva called miracidia.

 2) The Intermediate Host – Stage 2 –

-A miracidia larvae infects a snail and the miracidia larva transforms into cercaria larvae.
-Here, the snail acts as an intermediate host and the cercaria larvae has a long tail that helps them swim in water.
-The cercaria larvae grows, leaves the snail host and looks for vegetation, where it forms cysts called metacercariae.
-Metacercariae states the infective stage in animals like sheep and cattle and in human beings.
-Metacercariae have a rigid hard outer layer, which helps them live for long periods of time.
-When and if human beings consume the raw freshwater plant or fish contaminated with the cysts, the cysts release immature eggs into the small intestine of the human host.
+A miracidia larva infects a snail and the miracidia larva transforms into cercaria larvae.
+Here, the snail acts as an intermediate host and the cercaria larvae has a long tail that helps them swim in the water.
+The cercaria larva grows, leaves the snail host and looks for vegetation, where it forms cysts called metacercariae.
+Metacercariae is the infective stage in animals like sheep and cattle and in human beings.
+Metacercariae have a rigid hard outer layer, which helps them live for longer periods of time.
+When human beings consume the contaminated water or fish contaminated with the cysts, the cysts release immature eggs into the small intestine of the human host.